National Water Carrier of Israel: Route

-The pipeline is composed of nine pipes which are joined by an internal cable threaded through them.
+The pipeline entering the lake is composed of nine pipes which are joined by an internal cable threaded through them.
 Each of these pipes includes twelve concrete pipes, each five meters long and three meters wide.
 As these pipes were cast, they were encased in steel pipes, sealed at the ends and floated out onto the lake.
 A winged star-shaped cap is mounted in a vertical section of the underwater pipe to allow water to be taken in from all directions.